Ned Polsky

 Polsky studied linguistics and literature at the University of Wisconsin, and pursued graduate studies in sociology at the University of Chicago, although he did not complete his degree.
 He was for many years a professor of sociology at Stony Brook University, and served as vice president of the Society for the Study of Social Problems in 1971–1972.
-He was also a skilled pool player, and in his retirement became an antiquarian bookseller.
+He was also a skilled three-cushion billiard player, and in his retirement became an antiquarian bookseller.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.